arhantbarmate/orthonode/README.md

 ---

 ## 🛠️ Core Technology Stack
-* **OAP (Orthonode Assurance Platform):** Our primary production module for physics-based telemetry validation.
+* **OAP (Production):** Our primary auditing module (v2.5.0) for physics-based telemetry validation.
-* **Nexus Protocol:** An experimental research prototype focused on decoupling hardware verification from cloud dependencies via Zero-Trust tunnels.
+* **Nexus Protocol (Research Phase):** A hardened research prototype (v1.4.0) focused on decoupling hardware verification from cloud dependencies.
+It remains under the active jurisdiction of Orthonode Labs as our foundational hardware-truth layer.
 * **Kinematic Attestation:** Deterministic analysis of speed, curvature, and lateral G-force to identify non-physical telemetry patterns.

 ---

 ## 📂 Repository Structure
 * **`index.html`**: The main terminal gateway and console.
-* **`terms.html`**: Service terms, including read-only audit scope and liability protections.
+* **`terms.html`**: Service terms (Jurisdiction: Balaghat, MP).
-* **`privacy.html`**: Data sovereignty policy, outlining our "Analyze & Purge" ephemeral processing lifecycle.
+* **`privacy.html`**: Data sovereignty & ephemeral processing lifecycle.
 * **`404.html`**: Custom system-halt error page.
-* **`robots.txt` / `sitemap.xml`**: Search engine directives optimized for our stealth-lab posture.
+* **`robots.txt` / `sitemap.xml`**: Search engine directives for stealth-lab posture.

 ---

 ## ⚖️ Rebranding & Identity Note
-**Orthonode Infrastructure Labs** was established following a strategic rebranding of the infrastructure division of **Coreframe Systems** to resolve regional naming conflicts and trademark issues.
-This repository serves as the official and singular home for all OAP operations and Nexus Protocol research.
+**Orthonode Infrastructure Labs** was established following a strategic rebranding of **Coreframe Systems**.
+This repository is the official and singular home for all OAP production and Nexus Protocol research.
+All intellectual property associated with Nexus Protocol v1.4.0 has been legally migrated to Orthonode jurisdiction.

 ---